MicaProject/Mica/README.md

 ## Talk to your assistant !
 While command are useful, its often best to just talk to it !
 The nlp_core plugin offers the possibility to bind natural language to command with arguments.
 For example, we can type the sentence "Search Robert Schuman on Google" into self.auto_engine("google", "Robert Schuman").
 The underlying algorithm allows for much more complex natural language processing.

-### Binding your method to natuaral language templates
+### Binding your method to natural language templates
 in plugins/nlp, the file core_templates.json is the link between natural language and method, for example:
 ```json
 {